practicalli/clojurescript/introduction.md

 ![Clojure logo](images/clojurescript-react.png)

+> #### Warning:: Requires major development and will undergo a re-write in the later part of 2018

 This workshop is aimed at those new to writing client-side web applications using the ClojureScript programming language, a functional programming language based on Lisp and compiled to JavaScript.

 ClojureScript and client side development are covered in a highly practical way, so you can evaluate where ClojureScript is useful in your own projects.

 This workshop guides you through the basics of client-side web development and functional programming in ClojureScript.
 Design approaches common to ClojureScript & React will be covered along the way.

-> **Hint** Please help the development of this workshop by leaving comments on anything that does not work, does not make sense or any ideas and topics that you think are missing.
+> #### Hint:: Please help the development of this workshop by leaving comments on anything that does not work, does not make sense or any ideas and topics that you think are missing.

 > The contents of this book has been written with markdown and is available via a [Github repository](https://github.com/practicalli/clojurescript-content) and of course pull requests are welcome.